kkemple/scienceandmathematics.com/src/content/posts/golden-ratio-and-prime-resonance-in-quantum-transport.md

 ## Golden Ratio as Optimal Flux

 The coupling constant $\lambda$ emerges from dimensional considerations.
-In $d$ spatial dimensions, information processing constraints scale as,
+In $d$ spatial dimensions, the information processing constraints scale as,

 $$
 \lambda(d) = \phi^{-2^{d-2}}.